Mfbeeck/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 Xargs reads data from standard input and executes the command one or more times based on the input that is read.
 An example of this would be:
-'xargs find -name'
+`xargs find -name`
 Using the above command, you can then feed input that will automatically search the current directory for files of that name.
 If you enter "*.py", it will return all python files from the current directory.